fraulueneburg/fraulueneburg/README.md

 The web has amazed me ever since I typed my first lines of HTML on the family’s 1024×768 computer screen in the 90s.
 After 15+ years in the industry, the excitement hasn’t stopped.
 While I am primarily focusing on Full Stack Development right now (MERN, React, etc.), UI/UX Design remains close to my heart.

-Usability is a top priority in my work and I am also strongly advocating for (and keep learning about) web accessibility.
+Usability is a top priority in my work and I am also strongly advocating (and keep learning about) web accessibility.

 Have a look at my projects below.
 And hey, [let’s connect on LinkedIn.](https://www.linkedin.com/in/fraulueneburg/):<br />
 <a href="https://linkedin.com/in/fraulueneburg" target="_blank">